chekz/axway-open-docs/content/en/docs/apim_reference/config_files_reference.md

 ## passphrasePolicy.json

 This file is edited though an API call, but it can be changed manually.
-Configures rules around passphrase requirements for nodemanagers and groups.
+Configures rules around passphrase requirements for Node Managers and API Gateway groups.

 ```
 apigateway/conf/passphrasePolicy.json